‘Tis the season for pumpkin! Here are the nutrition bullet points that make them well worth eating:

 A study of 102 heart failure patients showed bendopnea was present in 29 out of 102 subjects (28%).
 The average time it took for these symptoms to appear was eight seconds.
 Some patients thought their bendopnea was due to being out of shape or overweight, but were more likely to have other symptoms of advanced disease.

-According to the Centers for Disease Control and Prevention, about 5.1 million people in the United States have heart failure.
+Chest pain, including angina, is not typically a complaint with CHF.
+According to the Centers for Disease Control and Prevention, about 5.7 million people in the United States have heart failure.
 Heart Failure Fact Sheet

 Try this test: Sit down and bend forward at the waist.
 Are you short of breath within 30 seconds?
 If you have bendopnea, you have: